Photo By Nick Fancher / DTS

-Cannabis gives you cottonmouth because compounds in the herb interact with cells that control saliva secretion.
-When inhaled, the primary psychoactive in the herb, tetrahydrocannabinol (THC), connects with special cell sites called cannabinoid receptors.
+As mentioned, the reason for cottonmouth is actually pretty straightforward.
+Certain compounds in the herb interact with cells that control saliva secretion.
+When inhaled, the primary psychoactive cannabinoid in cannabis, tetrahydrocannabinol (THC), connects with special cell sites called cannabinoid receptors.

 Different types of these receptors are found throughout the brain and body.
-It’s the interaction between chemicals in the cannabis plant and these receptors that produce the therapeutic and psychoactive effects in cannabis.
+It’s the interaction between cannabinoids and these receptors that produce the therapeutic and psychoactive effects of cannabis.

-There are cannabinoid receptors on the salivary glands in the mouth.
-When inhaled, smoke or vapor containing cannabinoids and beneficial aroma molecules called terpenoids interacts with the tissue in the mouth first, prior to being absorbed by the lungs and taken into the bloodstream.
+When it comes to negative side effects like cottonmouth, that’s a result of the cannabinoid receptors on the salivary glands in the mouth.
+When inhaled, smoke or vapor containing cannabinoids and beneficial aroma molecules called terpenes interacts with the tissue in the mouth prior to being absorbed by the lungs and taken into the bloodstream.

 Other than simply staying hydrated, here are a few quick tips for getting rid of cottonmouth.

-There are certain kinds of tea that can be helpful in relieving the throat irritation from smoking and cottonmouth.
-Traditional Medicinals Throat Coat is a particularly good one that is available in most standard U.S. supermarkets and online.
+There are certain kinds of tea that can be helpful in relieving throat irritation from smoking and cottonmouth.
+Some of the most common herbal teas for throat irritation include the following:

-Amp up the cottonmouth fighting potential of this tea with a sizable squeeze of sour lemon and a little honey.
-Following up with some plain water might be nice.
+Amp up the cottonmouth-fighting potential of these teas with a sizable squeeze of sour lemon and a little honey.
+Following up with some plain water could also add a refreshing kick.

 enter your email below to get insider updates delivered straight to your inbox.